bterlson/strict-event-emitter-types/README.md

 }
 ```

 Note that the loose types for event and payload only apply inside the broadcast function (consumers will see a much stricter signature).
-Declaring more precise types or narrowing the values using type guards would allow strongly-typed dispatching to multiple emitters.
+Declaring more precise parameter types or narrowing using type guards would allow strongly-typed dispatching to emitters.